We are in unprecedented times, life is complex and difficult to navigate for most people.

-I am a psychodynamic psychotherapist.
-I believe life can be complex at times and having a safe space where you are met and understood can allow for the exploratory work necessary to understand the feelings you are having and to recognise and change unhelpful patterns of behaviour.
+I can provide a safe space where we can meet to talk about what matters to you and as well as a space to for the exploratory work necessary to understand the feelings you are having and to recognise and change unhelpful patterns of behaviour.

 To be truly heard and emotionally met where you are at can be a powerful and restorative experience for most people.

-I offer an initial 15 minute conversation on the telephone for which there is no charge.
-As I understand it is a big deal starting therapy, it is therefore important to have a space to ask questions and see if we are the ‘right match’.
+I offer an initial 15 minute conversation on the telephone for which there is no charge, as I understand it is a big deal starting therapy, it is therefore important to have a space to ask questions and see if we are the ‘right fit'.

 Anxiety, Bereavement, Child related issues, depression, relationship issues, and adoption.